In Depth: Spine and Nerves

 Other roles for the vertebrae include helping support the body’s weight and providing an anchor for the ribs.

-There are 26 vertebrae.
-Between most are discs of cartilage that help cushion these bones and give them flexibility.
+The typical adult has 33 total vertebrae, although it can range from 32 to 34 due to individual variance.
+Between most are ‘discs’ of cartilage that help cushion these bones and give them flexibility.

 The vertebrae are divided into five sections:

-- Cervical: The cervical vertebrae are the seven closest to the skull.
+- Cervical: The seven cervical vertebrae are those that are closest to the skull.
 The first is known as the atlas because the skull rests on it.
 The name comes from the myth of the Greek titan who bore the world on his shoulders.
 The second also has a special name: the axis.
 It has a special shape that allows the head to turn from side to side.

 - Thoracic: The 12 thoracic vertebrae are where the ribs attach to the spine.